-Later I moved to New Orleans and attended Tulane University to acquire a BFA in ceramics and learn how to spin records on the radio as a DJ.
+Later I moved to New Orleans and graduated cum laude at Tulane University with a BFA in ceramics.
+I learned to spin records on the radio as a DJ.
 Outside of school I jumped into many cooperative projects.
 We filled our kitchen each week with Food Not Bombs, we had a makeshift silkscreening room in a closet, punk bands took up temporary residence in our living room, and at least 2 people lived in each bedroom.
 We soon started a space outside of our house which was a collectively run, non-profit bookstore and infoshop called Crescent Wrench where we continued to book shows, film events, art workshops, and build a community.
-After finishing college and Crescent Wrench disbanded, I moved into a warehouse space with my friends Brice and Icky which we called Nowe Miasto (which means ‘New City’ in Polish) where we continued to ferment a refuge for community of artists, activists, musicians, world travellers, gardeners, tinkerers, and junkers.
+After finishing college and Crescent Wrench disbanded, I moved into a warehouse space with my friends Brice and Alec which we called Nowe Miasto (which means ‘New City’ in Polish) where we continued to ferment a refuge for community of artists, activists, musicians, world travellers, gardeners, tinkerers, and junkers.

-After nearly 8 years in New Orleans, I tested out living in Pittsburgh for a year; then tried a semester of graduate school in printmaking and book arts at the University of the Arts in Philadelphia before finally landing in Providence, Rhode Island.
-Throughout the years I have self published several zines and in 2007 orchestrated the chapter “Subversive Multiples: A Conversation between contemporary printmakers” on radical printmakers in the Josh MacPhee and Erik Ruin book “Realizing the Impossible:Art Against Authority”.
-Also in 2007 I became a cooperative member of Justseeds which is now a large part of my life blood.
-In the past few years I have collaborated with members of Justseeds on several large scale art installations at Space 1026 in Philadelphia, Pennsylvania; UWM Union Art Gallery at The University of Wisconsin at Madison; The Miller Gallery in Pittsburgh, Pennsylvania as part of the Pittsburgh Biennial; and in Ljubliana, Slovenia as part of the 29th Graphic Arts Biennial.
+After nearly 8 years in New Orleans, I lived in Pittsburgh for a year where I worked with the community garden project at the Western Pennsylvania Conservancy.
+I took a semester of graduate school in printmaking and book arts at the University of the Arts in Philadelphia before landing in Providence, Rhode Island in 2005.
+Throughout the years I have self published several zines and in 2007 orchestrated the chapter “Subversive Multiples: A Conversation between contemporary printmakers” on radical printmakers in the Josh MacPhee and Erik Ruin book “Realizing the Impossible:Art Against Authority.”
+Also in 2007 I became a founding member of the international arts cooperative called Justseeds.
+I have collaborated with members of Justseeds on several large scale art installations at Space 1026 in Philadelphia, Pennsylvania; UWM Union Art Gallery at The University of Wisconsin at Madison; The Miller Gallery in Pittsburgh, Pennsylvania as part of the Pittsburgh Biennial; and in Ljubliana, Slovenia as part of the 29th Graphic Arts Biennial.
 Other creative cooperative projects include a two person art show in 2006, where I collaborated with Justseeds member Erik Ruin on “Rude Awakenings” at the Art of This Gallery in Minneapolis, Minnesota.
 Later that year, Pippi Zornoza and I co-curated a printmaker show in Providence, Rhode Island called “Pocket Change” which included 15 contemporary printmakers.
 In 2008 I curated “Sustainability”, a printmaking show themed around issues of environmental justice and sustainable living.

 I spent several years as the Program Director at AS220 working with and booking thousands of bands including Andrew W.K., Cherie Lily, The Sun Ra Arkestra under Marshall Allen, ESG, Lightning Bolt, Deer Tick, and many others.
-I currently live in a house with my partner Peter Glantz and our two cats (Jello and Gandalf) where we dug up the front yard for growing vegetables.
+I live in a house with my partner Peter Glantz and our child Fox with our cat Zorro where we dug up the front yard for growing vegetables.
 We’ve pickled nearly 100 cucumbers this year, which has inspired my Pickling Pot business.
-I throw pots in our basement, where I also play drums in a feminist, no wave inspired metal band with a couple amazing friends, Hilary and Reba.
+I throw pots in our basement, which has also been home to several bands.
 On the second floor, I have a print studio where I carve and print blocks of linoleum and wood.

-A couple online interviews with me are here:
+A few online interviews with me are here:

 - 1998.
 Juanita Gonzalez Prize in Ceramics.
 Tulane University.
 New Orleans, LA.